 Flexible dieting doesn’t end at counting macros.

 Food quality is super important.
-While you need to be aware of the macronutrients you’re consuming, you also need to pay attention to micronutrients and fiber in your diet to achieve proper health.
+While you need to be aware of the macronutrients you’re consuming, you must also pay attention to micronutrients and fiber in your diet to achieve proper health.

 It’s okay if your diet includes processed foods and treats like ice cream and chips now and then.
-But you don’t want to be getting the majority of your calories from these types of food.
+But you don’t want to get most of your calories from these types of food.

-If you’re only focused on the macros without giving much thought to food quality, you’re missing out on a lot of benefits.
+If you focus only on the macros without giving much thought to food quality, you’re missing out on many benefits.

-Digestion, performance, energy, body composition, and hunger regulation are all influenced by the types of food you eat.
-With that in mind, focus on eating the majority of your calories from whole food, nutrient-dense sources while making room for some of your favorite foods.
+The types of food you eat influence digestion, performance, energy, body composition, and hunger regulation.
+To achieve this, focus on eating the majority of your calories from whole, nutrient-dense sources while making room for some of your favorite foods.

 The takeaway here?